srobo/team-emails/SR2020/2020-02-20-feb-london-tech-day-reminder.md

 Hi teams,

-Just a reminder and some information on [the tech day we're running][london-tech-day] on Saturday the 29th February at the offices of Thread.
+Just a reminder and some information on [the tech day we're running][london-tech-day] on Saturday the 29th February at the offices of Thread, in London.

 Tech Days are opportunities for teams to spend a whole day working on their robot with lots of help available.
 They’re also an opportunity to see how other